-Some high thread count bed sheets are made with yarn that has been plied together before weaving.
-This questionable practice is an overstatement of actual thread count.
-The United States Federal Trade Commission has opined that this is a deceptive marketing tactic intended to mislead consumers by overstating actual thread count.
-Bed sheets advertised with a thread count of 1000 are made by using poor quality yarn that has been plied together four times.
-The actual thread count is 250.
+Some other high thread count sheets are made with yarn that has been plied together before weaving.
+This questionable practice leads to an inflated actual thread count.
+The United States Federal Trade Commission has ruled this method is nothing more than a deceptive marketing tactic intended to mislead consumers by overstating actual thread count.
+In the majority of cases, if you find bed sheets boasting a thread count of 1,000, beware that they were likely made using poor quality yarn, plied together in four-thread strands with an actual thread count of 250.

-Any bed sheet that claims a thread count greater than 500 is either a sateen weave or made with plied yarns.
-Both should be avoided.
+In truth, any bed sheet that claims a thread count greater than 500 is either a sateen weave or was made with plied yarns.
+When you’re looking for linens that will bring you lasting comfort, shop wisely and sleep well!